arnabs542/Algorithm-and-Data-Structure/doc/tree.md

 /**
 for example 6, 3, 4, 5, 2

-find the first: 6, then first second, which is 2
+find the first: 6, then find second, which is 2

 */